 What does it mean to be digitally mature?
-In this blog post we look at our CSO, Daryn Smith's, digital maturity model launched at Grow with Inbound this year, and discuss how you can use it to scale your business with educated business decisions.
+In this blog post, we look at our Digital Maturity Model, launched at Grow with Inbound this year, and discuss how you can use it to scale your business with educated business decisions.

 “Digital maturity” is fast becoming a buzzword, as technology plays an increasingly important role in business processes and customers choose companies with a digital presence.
 But what does the term actually mean and, more importantly, why should businesses care about their digital maturity?